johaankjis/DoodleDo.io/README.md

 # DoodleDo.io

-This project is an interactive calculator that allows users to draw math problems and receive real-time solutions.
+This project is an interactive whiteboard that allows users to draw math problems and receive real-time solutions.
 It integrates the **Gemini Flash AI API** to recognize hand-drawn equations, with a **Python backend** for processing and a **React frontend** to create a smooth, user-friendly interface.

 ## Features